Dodafilm/UnityMove/README.md

 # UnityMove

-this is a script for easy character controlls
+This is a script for easy character controls.